mist64/cbm6502asm/README.md

 This is the source code of the 6502/65C02/65CE02 assembler developed and used by Commodore for the C65 project.

-It supports Commodore-style directives and is therefore mostly compatible with older Commodore source code, like the [cbmsrc](https://github.com/mist64/cbmsrc) collection.
+It is a C reimplementation of Commodore's HCD65XX assembler that ran on the C128 (released as part of the [C128 Devpak](http://www.zimmers.net/anonftp/pub/cbm/demodisks/c128/)) - which in turn had replaced Commodore's "[Resident Assembler](https://github.com/mist64/kernalemu/)" (PET, C64, C128).
+Because of its heritage, it is mostly compatible with older Commodore source code, like the [cbmsrc](https://github.com/mist64/cbmsrc) collection.

 This source is based on version "B0.0", dated 1989-06-14 from `4502-asm-for-pc.img` of the [Dennis Jarvis collection](http://6502.org/users/sjgray/dj/) and has been slightly updated:
 * A UNIX-style Makefile has been added.